 Ask About Security: Go beyond the BAA.
 Ask for details about their security program, encryption standards, and access controls.

 Look for Certifications: While there is no official government HIPAA certification, look for third party attestations like a SOC 2 Type II report or HITRUST CSF certification.
 These show that a vendor has undergone a rigorous independent audit of their security controls.
-For example, leading platforms like Prosper AI maintain SOC 2 Type II certification to demonstrate their commitment to enterprise-grade security.
+For example, leading platforms like Prosper AI maintain SOC 2 Type II certification to demonstrate their commitment to enterprise grade security.
 You can review a recent healthcare AI case study to see the impact in practice.

 Understand Data Handling: Clarify their policies on data retention, model training, and data residency to ensure they align with your organization’s compliance requirements.